 In hindsight, it was perhaps inevitable that Ms Thorne would be successful because the facts of the case were so extreme and unfair.

-Certainly, lawyers, and therefore their clients, will be very wary if faced with similar cases in future, where one party is so much more powerful than, and the circumstances so disadvantageous to, the other that any agreement between could be later held to be set aside for “unconscionable conduct” and “undue influence”.
+Certainly, family lawyers Adelaide SA, and therefore their clients, will be very wary if faced with similar cases in future, where one party is so much more powerful than, and the circumstances so disadvantageous to, the other that any agreement between could be later held to be set aside for “unconscionable conduct” and “undue influence”.

 Each relationship and BFA has to be assessed on a case by case basis and will be many instances where a BFA is appropriate and useful, indeed necessary.
 For example, where both parties are entering into second marriages and want to protect assets derived from their first marriage.

 As long as the parties have sufficient time to calmly consider the terms of a BFA that is professionally, legally drafted by an experienced family lawyer and the other party to the BFA receives advice from a similarly experienced family lawyer, and as long as the other legal requirements of a BFA are present, that ithen there should usually be no reason why a BFA should be set aside and clients, and their lawyers, should absolutely still consider them as part of their asset protection strategy when entering into a new relationship.

 If you found the information in this blog helpful, and you are thinking about what asset protection strategies you can put in place particularly when a new relationship is on the horizon, or indeed if you are considering ending an existing relationship, please do not hesitate to contact us on 8276 7955 or email us at firstname.lastname@example.org.